colestrode/skellington/README.md

 ### slackToken

 **Required for Single Team Bot**

 If this is a single team bot, the Slack API token used to connect to the Slack API.

 ### port

-**Required for a Slack App**
+**Required for a Slack App, Optional for a Single Team Bot**

 If passed, will create an express server listening on the port.
 The express app will be passed to plugins in the `init` and `botConnected` callbacks.

 ### clientId

 **Required for a Slack App**

 Your Slack OAuth client ID.

 ### clientSecret

 **Required for a Slack App**

 Your Slack OAuth client secret.

 ### redirectUri

 **Optional for a Slack App**

 A redirect URI to pass to Slack during the OAuth flow.

 ### state

 **Optional for a Slack App**

-State that will be returned in the POST during the redirect from Slack as part of the OAuth flow.
+State that will be returned from Slack as part of the OAuth flow.
+This is usually used to verify the callback from the Identity Provider (Slack, in this case) is legitimate.

 ### scopes

 **Optional for a Slack App**

-The scopes your app will be requesting.
+The [OAuth scopes](https://api.slack.com/docs/oauth-scopes) your app will be requesting.
 Defaults to no scopes.
 Scopes can be passed from plugins as well.

 ## Plugin API

+### init

+Each plugin passed to Skellington can export an object with an `init` function that will take a botkit `controller`, `bot`, and optionally an Express `app` (this will only exist if `config.port` was set).
+This callback will be called once when Skellington is started.
+This is when most plugins will set up their listeners for Slack and Botkit events.
 Learn more about the Botkit API in [the howdyai/botkit docs](https://github.com/howdyai/botkit/blob/master/readme.md).

-### init

-Each plugin passed to Skellington should export an object with an `init` function that will take a botkit `controller`, `bot`, and optionally an Express `app` (this will only exist if `config.port` was set):
+NOTE: the *bot* parameter will be `null` for Slack Apps, since `init` is called only once before any teams have connected.
+If you want access to the team bot, you can write a `botConnected` callback that will be called whenever a new team initiates an RTM session with Slack.

 ```js